hellerve/blog/wip/Talking_Carp.md

 With that out of the way, let’s talk a bit about the parts you can’t see in this video.
-It was my first talk at a major conference—to me, that means more than 100 people—and I was scared appropriately.
+It was my first talk at a major conference—to me, that means more than 100 people—and I was accordingly scared.
 My slot was the first one after lunch, and I decided not to eat in order to be at my full mental capacity.
 I walked around the entire conference venue, controlled my breathing, chatted a little with other people, that kind of stuff.

 All in all, I think it went well.
-I would have preferred if I wouldn’t have used so many filler words, especially in the beginning.
+I would have preferred if I hadn't used so many filler words, especially in the beginning.
 I’ll work on it.
 I also didn’t answer the questions as well as I could have.
-Some I didn’t answer at all, because I went off on a tangent instead, and that’s not great.
+Some I didn’t answer at all; I went off on a tangent instead, and that’s not great.
 I did talk to a few of the askers afterwards and gave better answers, but they are not recorded.
 In case you want to know what I would like to add to my answers in retrospect, here goes: